 The intent of the SU-2/MUM Zone is to recognize the existing mixed use character along Lomas Boulevard and to provide a transition between the transportation corridor and the predominately single-family residential areas to the north and south within the neighborhood core.
 There are two other areas in the neighborhood that are also appropriate for the MUM Zone - the area on the east edge of the neighborhood between Fifth and Sixth Streets and the area along Tijeras Avenue between 10th and 12th Streets.
-Property zoned SU-2/MUM that falls within an Historic Overlay Zone shall also comply with the HOZ design guideline requirements.
+Property zoned SU-2/MUM that falls within an Historic Overlay Zone shall also comply with the HOZ HO Zone design guideline requirements.

 - 1. Uses permissive in the R-G zone with the following EXCEPTIONS:

 - a.
 Townhouse shall be as regulated in the SU-2/TH zone as specified in this Plan.

 - b.
+Single-family houses shall be as regulated in the SU-2/SF Zone.

-There is no maximum floor area ratio.
+- C. There is no maximum floor area ratio.

 - 2. Institution.

 - a.
 Church or other place of worship, including incidental recreational and educational facilities.

 - b.
 Library.

 - c.
 Museum.

 - d.
 School.

 - 3. Professional Office, except bail bond office is a conditional use.

-- 4. Retail sales of the following goods, plus incidental retailing of related goods and incidental service or repair, provided there is no outdoor storage or activity except parking.
+- Retail sales of the following goods, plus incidental retailing of related goods and incidental service or repair, provided there is no outdoor storage or activity except parking.

 - a.
 Arts and crafts objects, supplies, plus their incidental creation artist studios.

 - b.
-Books, magazines, newspapers, stationery, except adult book store.
+Books, magazines, newspapers, stationery, except adult material book store.

 - c.
 Cosmetics, notions, hobby supplies.

 - d.
 Flowers and plants.

 - e.
 Jewelry.

 - f.
 Clothing, shoes, dry goods.

-- g.
-Photography equipment.

-- h.
-Sporting goods.

-- i.
-Bicycle, including repair.

-- 5. Services, provided there is no outdoor storage, except parking.

-- a.
-Barber, beauty.

-- b.
-Day care center.

-- c.
-Dry cleaning station (no processing).

-- d.
-Instruction in music, dance, fine arts, or crafts.

-- e.
-Interior decorating.

-- f.
-Photography, except adult photo studio.

-- g.
-Tailoring, dressmaking, shoe repairing.

-- h.
-Health gymnasiums.

-- i.
-Medical or dental laboratory.

-- j.
-Pet grooming.